Initiative: Eau: Past projects

 The Foire de l'Eau is a bi-annual event hosted by Initiative: Eau and the BARKA Foundation.
-The first edition of the event was held between 21-25 March 2018 in Fada N'gourma, and was the national World Water Day event for Burkina Faso.
+The first edition of the event was held between 21 and 25 March 2018 in Fada N'gourma, and was the national World Water Day event for Burkina Faso.
 Organized with a number of partners including Eau Vive, WaterAid, the Gourma Water Agency, the Office National de l'Eau et de l'Assainissement (ONEA), UNICEF, and the Ministry of Water and Sanitation of Burkina Faso.
 The event aimed to promote synergies and collaboration between the various actors of the Burkinabè water, sanitation, and hygiene (WASH) sector.